jonathanklee/Sapio/README.md

 🟢 The app works perfectly without Google Play Services

-🟡 At least one feature (notifications, in-app purchases etc) of the app does not work without Google Play Services
+🟡 The app works partially: at least one feature (notifications, in-app purchases etc) does not work without Google Play Services

 🔴 The app does not work at all or crashes without Google Play Services